Canada looks to women to bolster trades amid post-pandemic labor shortage | Business

 Maggie Budden, a journeyperson ironworker, ended up taking a job in a bank after her children were born.
 "Unfortunately with construction you need to travel and I could not do that with my daughters," she said.
 She now runs the newest branch of OAWA, in Cape Breton.
 Daniella Francis was living in Ontario when she started considering the trades, but she couldn't find any programs for women in her province.
 She ended up moving her entire family to Alberta and is now an apprentice plumber.

-"There need to be more options," she said, adding, however: "I would say, as a woman, don't be afraid to go into the trades.
+"There needs to be more options," she said, adding however: "I would say, as a woman, don't be afraid to go into the trades.
 Things are changing." ($1 = 1.2594 Canadian dollars)

 ALSO READ